fukuyamam/Scmp-401/mikuNotebook.md

 - Not robust

 Normalizing hourly data:

-Following code works in jsfiddle but not the Google Script editor
+Following code works in jsfiddle but not in the Google Script editor

 ```
 var data = `